Reverse Mortgages

 Servicers should be required to provide loss mitigation options to HECM borrowers.
 They should provide options for borrowers to become current, including extensions of tax and insurance repayment timelines, beyond the pandemic emergency.

-Policymakers should create or extend programs that would address affordability of ongoing reverse mortgage obligations.
+Policymakers should create or extend programs to address the affordability of ongoing reverse mortgage obligations.
 This includes property tax deferral programs and programs to increase the availability of affordable homeowners insurance.

 State and local governments should develop property tax deferral programs that accept a secondary lien where a reverse mortgage is in effect.
-They should support programs to increase the availability of homeowners insurance, particularly in coastal areas, to help older homeowners obtain insurance at a reasonable price.
+They should support programs to increase the availability of homeowners insurance, particularly in coastal areas, to help older homeowners obtain insurance at a reasonable price (see also Homeowners and Related Insurance Products).

 HUD’s at-risk foreclosure extension for HECM loans should include dementia as a covered condition.
 Borrowers should not need to recertify the underlying medical condition each year.